-Some people who have undergone the procedure develop pouchitis, which involves the lining of the ileoanal reservoir becoming irritated or inflamed.
-Doctors usually treat it with antibiotics.
+Some people who have undergone the procedure develop pouchitis, which involves an infection developing in the lining of the ileoanal reservoir that leads to irritation or inflammation.
+Doctors usually treat the infection with antibiotics.

 Some people with UC find the following supplements and home care strategies effective.

-While poor nutrition does not cause UC, it can have an impact on symptoms.
+While poor nutrition does not cause UC, it can affect symptoms.

-Certain foods and drinks can also be triggers, meaning that they cause UC symptoms to get worse.
-Triggers are different for everyone, and keeping a food diary can help a person identify theirs.
+Certain foods and drinks can also be triggers, meaning that they worsen UC symptoms.
+Triggers are different for everyone.
+Keeping a food diary can help a person identify theirs.

-A doctor may recommend switching to a low-fiber diet while symptoms flare up.
+A doctor may recommend switching to a low fiber eating plan while symptoms flare up.
 Suitable foods may include:

-- refined grains, such as in white bread and cornflakes
+- refined grains, such as white bread and cornflakes

 - white rice or pasta